Back to Wyoming

 Terms To Know

-The office that supports the Wyoming Legislature with administrative tasks.
+An office that supports the Wyoming Legislature with administrative tasks, including email management.

 Limits and Unknowns

-• This bill did not pass and was not signed into law.
+• The bill did not pass and was introduced but failed on February 11, 2026.

 Bill History